Zar'Kaa (Level 18 Troll Slayer/Warlock)

 Practiced Edge.
 A perfected technique is often the difference between victory and defeat.
 After you roll an ability check, attack roll, or saving throw but before you know the outcome, you may spend your inspiration to add a +5 bonus to that roll.

-Fulfillment Feature: A Technique Perfected (Dexterity: Acrobatics)
+Fulfillment Feature: A Technique Perfected (Combat Tradition: Nemesis)

 Proficiencies